VadimPushtaev/purple_unicorn/README.md

 ```

 Results are already sorted.
 The main number for us is one from the second column (first column is for names) - this is result of `1d20 + bonus`, which are in the third and the fourth columns, accordingly.
 And the last one (in square bracers) is additional roll that would be used in conflicts (if there are all the same values in previous columns).

+### Flip a coin
+Just as it is named.
+Result is either 'heads' or 'tails'.

+### Search information
+Web-site https://dndbeyond.com/ has no normal API but it has a lot of information on D&D universe.
+Bot goes to that site, takes results of web-search, parse them, throws away results from forum ('cause they are almost irrelevant and stupid) and then shows what left.
+First result has its snippet, the rest have only title and breadcrumbs.

+### Random talking
+#### Say 'hello!'
+Every time you greet bot, it will send you random message (they are supposed to be funny, or at least known for fans of computer RPG's or users who have seen a lot of memes in Internet) or a random sticker from 'Purple Unicorn' set.

+#### Helping hand
+Bot can give you information about all its commands as well as every command separately.

 ## Used libs
 * python-telegram-bot 5.3.0 - nice API for telegram